Urgent project to replace a 60 m span steel girder bridge damaged during severe flooding

-An order was placed in late June for the Super•Cor product, which was needed by early September.
-Vist-A-Wall MSE Structural Wall System components had not been ordered yet, as the final design was not complete.
+An order was placed in late June for the Super-Cor product, which was needed by early September.
+AIL’s MSE Retaining Wall components had not been ordered yet, as the final design was not complete.

 Despite a very tight turnaround time, the components arrived on time.
 Both structures were built in less than three weeks, including grouting the ribs, bringing us back on schedule.